edzaga/sql-course/sql-course/lectures/week2/lecture5.rst

    * For Red Hat/Scientific Linux/Fedora/CentOS users::

       yum -y install postgresql postgresql-libs postgresql-contrib postgresql-server postgresql-docs

-   If you are a Windows user, you can download it from ... and installing it ...
-   For MAC users please use .... or refer to the following guide...

    After the installation process, you need to enter into the **psql environment**